 Family and intimate partner violence

-It can happen to anyone and it threatens everyone’s basic right to live free of violence.
+It happens mostly to women, and it threatens their basic right to live free of violence.

 Help is available